secretstartups/handbook/finance/procurement/index.html.md

 - [Logo Authorization Template](https://drive.google.com/file/d/1Vtq3UHc8lMfIbVFJ3Mc-PZZjb6_CKAvm/view?usp=sharing)
 - [Media Consent and Release Form](https://drive.google.com/file/d/10pplnb9HMK0J0E8kwERi8rRHvAs_rKoH/view?usp=sharing)

->### Step by step guide on the PO creation process the procurement team is responsible for within Netsuite can be found [here](https://about.gitlab.com/handbook/finance/procurement/purchase-order-process/)
+>### Step by step guide on the PO creation process the procurement team is responsible for within Netsuite can be found [here](/handbook/finance/procurement/purchase-order-process/)

 ### Contract Request Capacity & Back Log

-All open contract issue requests, are located at the [Procurement Issue Board](https://gitlab.com/gitlab-com/finance/-/boards/1270606?scope=all&utf8=%E2%9C%93&state=opened&assignee_username=a.hansen)
+All open contract issue requests, are located at the [Procurement Issue Board](https://gitlab.com/gitlab-com/Finance-Division/procurement-team/procurement/-/boards/1844091)

-In the event you have an issue that hasn't received a prompt response from procurement, requestor should tag Aleshia Hansen in the #procurement Slack channel and provide:
+In the event you have an issue that hasn't received a prompt response from procurement, requestor should mention Aleshia Hansen in the #procurement Slack channel and provide:

 1. Link to the Vendor Contract Approval issue; and
 1. Timeline